Alessandra Ambrosio: Victoria's Secret

 By 2006, Ambrosio was selected as the first spokesmodel for the Victoria's Secret "PINK" line.
 In 2005, she walked the Victoria's Secret Fashion Show runway wearing lingerie made entirely out of candy.
 In the 2008 edition of the Fashion Show, she walked the runway three months after giving birth to her first child, and opened the show the following year in 2009.
 The 2011 show saw her wearing the heaviest wings (30 lb) ever made for the show while pregnant with her second child.

 In 2012, Ambrosio was chosen to wear the "Fantasy Bra".
 The Floral Fantasy Bra, crafted by London Jewellers featured amethysts, rubies, sapphires, and diamonds all set in rose and yellow gold and adorned with more than 5,200 precious stones.
 In 2014, she wore the Dream Fantasy Bra, alongside fellow model Adriana Lima.
 Both of the bras cost $2.5 million each.

 After the Victoria's Secret Fashion Show 2017, Alessandra posted on her Instagram that she will be retiring after "17 Victoria's Secret Fashion Shows".

+In 2024, Alessandra made a comeback for the brand’s fashion show just 7 years after her retirement.